Your electrical products

 The National Electrical Safety Board is the market surveillance authority

 To verify that electrical products are safe and do not cause interference with other electrical products, the National Electrical Safety Board carries out hundreds of market surveillance checks every year.
 Our checks cover electrical products aimed at consumers as well as electrical products for professional use.
-If we find that an electrical product is dangerous, a sales ban can be descided as well as a recall from the market.
+If we find that an electrical product is dangerous, a sales ban can be decided as well as a recall from the market.